 Introduction to Apache Airflow

-The airflow workflow engine executes the complex Data Pipeline jobs with ease and ensures that each task executes on time in the correct order, and makes sure every task gets the required resources.
-Airflow can run DAGs on the defined schedule and based on the external event triggers.
+The Airflow workflow engine executes complex Data Pipeline jobs with ease.
+It ensures that each task is executed on time and in the correct order and gets the required resources.
+Airflow can run DAGs on the defined schedule and based on external event triggers.

 Get Started with Hevo for Free